dm13450/AlpacaMarkets.jl/README.md

 AlpacaMarkets.auth(KEY, SECRET)
 ```

-Rather than setting it manually each time I recommend you add it to your `.julia/startup.jl`.
+Rather than setting it manually each time I recommend you add it to your `.julia/startup.jl` or '.julia/config/startup.jl'

 ```
 ENV["ALPACA_KEY"] = KEY